Migrant Workers and Mesothelioma

 Agricultural work puts people at a greater risk of developing mesothelioma because of asbestos exposure.
 There are several ways that farmworkers, who are often migrants, can encounter and be harmed by asbestos:[2][3]

-- Old buildings, constructed when asbestos was in heavy use, can contaminate the air and surfaces when materials get disturbed.
+- Old buildings constructed when asbestos was in heavy use can contaminate the air and surfaces when materials get disturbed.
 Renovations, repair work, and maintenance can disturb asbestos insulation, for instance, leading to exposure.

 - Farms often use vermiculite, a natural mineral.
 It is found in construction materials but is also used as a soil amendment.
 Vermiculite is sometimes contaminated with asbestos.

 - Naturally occurring asbestos exists in the soil in many places throughout the country.
-When the soil is disturbed and dust gets in the air, as often occurs on farms, workers may inhale the harmful fibers.
+When the soil is disturbed and dust gets in the air, as often happens on farms, workers may inhale the harmful fibers.

 Asbestos in Construction Work